 - Applicable N/A Large graphics do not apply - Applicable N/A Small graphics do not apply - 1.
 Parking structures are encouraged in land-constrained locations when economically feasible. - 2.
-Consider near-term and future electric vehicle charging stations and renewable energy generation development during the analysis and design. - 3.
-Consider opportunities for integrating parking structures into multi-use developments with pedestrian-oriented uses located on the ground floor and parking on upper levels; ensure ATFP guidelines are fully addressed. - 4.
+Consider renewable energy generation development during the analysis and design. - 3.
+Consider opportunities for integrating parking structures into multi-use developments with pedestrian-oriented uses located on the ground floor and parking on upper levels; ensure AT guidelines are fully addressed. - 4.
 Structures may be constructed below grade with roofs serving as vegetated areas or plazas.